 Stereotypes

-Dr. Madon's interests in stereotypes addresses the ways in which they may contribute to social problems.
-In particular, her work in this area examines five broad issues: stereotype content, stereotype change, stereotype (in)accuracy, the application of stereotypes to individuals from stigmatized groups, and the cumulative self-fulfilling effect of stereotypes.
+Dr. Madon's past work on stereotypes examined how they can contribute to social problems.
+Her work in this area addressed five broad issues: stereotype content, stereotype change, stereotype (in)accuracy, the application of stereotypes to individuals from stigmatized groups, and the cumulative self-fulfilling effect of stereotypes.

 Selected Publications: